 - Gainful Employment Disclosure - Fitness Specialist Level 2

 Fitness Specialist Program - was formerly Exercise and Movement Science

 Get your career off to a healthy start!

 - Sharing your passion for health and fitness with others?

 - Selecting and using training/instructional methods and procedures appropriate for teaching new things?

-- Managing your own time and the time of others?
+- Managing your own time?

 - Actively looking for ways to help people?

 - Working with a wide variety of individuals?